deVamshi/deVamshi/README.md

             one command at a time, you create something new.
 Something pure and... true that, didn't exist before.
 Something that never lies or pretends to be something it isn't.
 A universe out of nothing.
-You take the ugly chaotic world we live in and you make it perfect." - Playlist
+You take the ugly chaotic world we live in and you make it perfect." - The Playlist

 View my blog [here](https://devamshi.vercel.app)